New Tour

 Day 9: Side → Aspendos Ride

 Our final day is dedicated to the fascinating history and beautiful countryside of the Antalya region.
-A short transfer out of Side brings us to an ancient stone bridge vaulting over the gushing Köprüçay River, from where we ride north past citrus fields, tomato greenhouses, and the remnants of Roman aqueducts.
-Flat at first, a mild, gradual climb then leads to the Zeytintaş Cave at around 25 km, where we stop to admire the needle-thin crystals hanging from the ceiling.
+A 40-minute transfer brings us to the remnants of a Roman aqueduct, from where we begin cycling through the gently rolling hills surrounding the Köprüçay River.
+The rural landscape is dotted with orange and olive groves, tomato greenhouses, and pomegranate orchards.
+Flat at first, a mild, gradual climb leads us to the Zeytintaş Cave at around the 20 km mark, where we stop to admire the needle-thin crystals hanging from the ceiling.
 A swift descent brings us back into the farm-covered valley for a final stretch along the river to our lunch spot.
-Before returning to Side, we visit the legendary Aspendos Theatre, one of the best-preserved Roman theatres of the ancient world.
-The rest of the afternoon is free to relax before we reconvene for a celebratory farewell dinner in the old town of Side.
+Before returning to Side, we visit the legendary Aspendos Theatre, one of the best-preserved Roman theatres in the ancient world.
+Upon returning to the hotel, we reconvene in the late afternoon for a stroll through the monumental Roman ruins of Side and toast to our adventure over a farewell dinner by the old harbour.

 Breakfast, Lunch, Dinner